Woman with Stylus is an ancient Roman fresco unearthed in Pompeii nearly two millennia after the eruption of Mt. Vesuvius in 79 CE. Various details...

 Mithras owned a faithful dog who assisted him in the capture of the wild bull.
 The dog is seen on the surviving bottom right edge.
 The dog’s body is missing its hindquarters.
 Therefore, the surviving frieze is incomplete as supported by the missing body and jagged edges.
 Originally, the frieze would have included the dog’s entire body in the killing drama.
 What do you think the dog’s tail would have looked like while the dog lunged forward towards the bull?

 Directly below the bull’s fatal stab wound is a python-looking snake.
 It rears its head and flicks its serpent tongue towards the cut.
 The snake was sent by the Indian-Persian god of evil, Ahriman, to prevent the birth of the beneficial grape plant.
 Ahriman instructed the snake to lick and swallow the bull’s weeping blood.
 The snake’s tongue inches towards the gash to capture the escaping blood.
-However, the snake was unsuccessful as a few drops of blood hit the ground below and grapes began to immediately grow.
+However, the snake was unsuccessful as a few drops of blood hit the ground below and grapes began immediately growing.
 Ahriman’s sabotage attempt failed!
 Mithras Slaying the Bull depicts this image of evil’s failure.

 In addition to the snake sent by Ahriman, there is an evil scorpion as well.
 The scorpion appears near the hind legs of the bull on the ground.
 Its mission was to sap the vital essence of the bull by piercing the bull’s scrotum and draining its semen.
 A hint of the ball sac can be seen near the scorpion’s slicing pincers.
 In Roman belief, the male genitalia of animals and humans had primordial forces of life and protection.